 - Students are able to (1) develop an understanding of purposes, aims and methodologies of translation studies; (2) be conversant with the development of translation studies in national and regional contexts as motivated by cross-cultural and cross-linguistic communication in different historical periods; and (3) develop critical analytical skills by analysing translations produced in different social, cultural and historical contexts.

-- Indicative assessments in this unit are as follows: (1) mid-term essays; (2) mini project and seminar presentation; and (3) weekly preparation.
+- Indicative assessments in this unit are as follows: (1) questions, quizzes and participation and (2) essay.
 Further information is available in the unit outline.